MadiGara/MoleculeViewer/README.md

 # MoleculeViewer
 A website to display and rotate added molecule SDF files.
 C library, python server, SQL database, and HTML/jQuery/CSS code built and incorporated together.
-As of 05/2023, some bugs in molecule uploading still being fixed.

 # To compile
 * export LD_LIBRARY_PATH=.